x2rider/OMISS-Awards/README.md

 # OMISS-Awards
-Excel and OpenOffice calc templates to calculate OMISS awards based on imported ADI contact logs.
+Excel and LibreOffice calc templates to calculate OMISS awards based on imported ADI contact logs.
 For more information on these awards and how to become a member, please visit https://www.omiss.net/

 A video walkthrough on how to use the spreadsheets is located here: https://www.youtube.com/watch?v=EBXyA3ZQAcg